 1) Focus on acceptable dataIt’s obvious that you shouldn’t pursue records that are illegal to obtain, but just because certain records are legal doesn’t mean that you should be looking at them.
 For example, you may be able to obtain criminal records on a prospect, but for what purpose?
 Prospect research is not about obtaining any and all donor information in the hope that some data point may be the nugget of gold that you’re looking for.
 All data should follow two rules:

 - Be appropriate and pertinent to the specific fundraising campaign and prospect.

 - Protect all personal information at all times.

+2) Seek data that deepens relationshipsThe previous section discussed abstaining from obtaining unnecessary information.
+This section will discuss what you should go after and why.
 There is no set answer to any one data type that you need.
 There is optimal donor data, but you won’t need real estate information or stock holdings or spousal information on every donor.
 What you need depends on who you are, who your prospect is, and what type of fundraising campaign you’re running.
+Ask yourself:

 - Why am I raising money?

 - What do I need to know to get this prospect to respond to my fundraising appeal?